MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 <a name="submitting-runs-to-the-cloud-from-local-repository"></a>
 ### Submit runs to the cloud from a local repository

 Once you're satisfied with the results of your local testing, you can use the prompt flow CLI or SDK to submit runs to the cloud from the local repository.
-The following procedure uses the GitHub [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification).
+The following procedure and code are based on the [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification) in GitHub.
 You can clone the project repo or download the prompt flow code to your local machine.

 #### Install the prompt flow SDK